 The South Australian public health system is a large and complex network of hospitals, health services and community based care.
 It has an annual budget of around $6 billion, over 38,000 staff, and delivers health services located across a large geographic area.

 SA Health faces many challenges, including increasing demand on our Emergency Departments and health services, the prevalence of chronic diseases and people with complex health needs, and an ageing population.

 Previously, SA Health was centrally managed, with all authority and accountability resting with the Chief Executive of SA Health.

-Now, Governing Boards will be responsible for decision making and accountability for local health services.
+Now, Governing Boards are responsible for decision making and accountability for local health services.

-This will enable us to be more responsive and innovative in meeting the needs of local communities, including how we support vulnerable people in our community.
+This enables us to be more responsive and innovative in meeting the needs of local communities, including how we support vulnerable people in our community.

 The reforms will achieve better health service decisions tailored to local needs and deliver a safe, high quality and financially sustainable health system into the future.

 What are the roles and responsibilities of the Governing Boards?

 From 1 July 2019, each LHN has had a Governing Board responsible for the overall governance and oversight of local service delivery by the LHNs, including governance of performance and budget achievement, clinical governance, safety and quality, risk management and fulfilment of the Governing Board functions and responsibilities.